Skip to main content

 • For comprehensive email security, implement SPF and DMARC alongside DKIM to create a robust authentication framework for your domain.

-Configuring DKIM signing in Microsoft 365
+How Do You Configure DKIM signing in Microsoft 365?

-If you enable DKIM signing for a custom domain, the signing process switches from using the .onmicrosoft domain to the custom domain.
+If you enable DKIM signing for a custom domain, the signing process switches from using the .onmicrosoft domain to the custom domain .
 For this process, you can use a domain or subdomain.

 Before proceeding with the steps, ensure that your custom domain or subdomain appears in the DKIM tab of the email authentication settings page.

-When you access the details flyout, check for the following:
+Verify DKIM Settings in the **Details Flyout When you access the details flyout, check for the following:

 • The ‘Sign messages for this domain with DKIM signatures’ toggle should be set to Disabled.